louisepaul75/py-erp/docs/features/inventory_warehouse_management.md

 6. Test the complete workflow with real data
 7. Implement Box and BoxSlot synchronization
 8. Develop inventory movement tracking functionality
+9. Create standard BoxType configurations based on the identified parameters
+10. Implement validation for boxes with missing dimensions or weights

 ## Acceptance Criteria
 1. Given I need to migrate data from the legacy system